belisards/dw_disinfo/README.md

 # Into the crossfire
-Slides on my research at the Oxford Internet Institute on using language models to assist human rights analysts in detecting and fact-checking gun violence reports.
+Slides of my research at the Oxford Internet Institute on using language models to assist human rights analysts in detecting and fact-checking gun violence reports.

 Slides: [belisards.github.io/slides-bert-fact-checking/](belisards.github.io/slides-bert-fact-checking/)